 Frequently Asked Questions

-A: Probation allows a person convicted of a crime the chance to remain in the community instead of going to jail.
-Probation requires that you comply with certain court-ordered rules and conditions under the supervision of a probation officer.
-Typical conditions may include performing community service, meeting with your probation officer, refraining from using illegal drugs or excessive alcohol, avoiding certain people and places, and appearing in court during requested times.
+Probation allows a person convicted of a crime the chance to remain in the community instead of going to jail.
+This alternative to incarceration requires that you comply with certain court-ordered rules and conditions under the supervision of a probation officer.
+You could qualify for unsupervised probation in some low-level offenses, such as misdemeanor criminal cases.

-A: A person who is placed on probation is usually required to report to a probation officer and follow a variety of conditions during the probation period.
-Specific conditions may include:
+A person placed on probation is usually required to report to a probation officer and follow various conditions during the probation period.
+Typical conditions and terms of your probation may include:

-- Regularly meeting with your probation officer at set times;
+- Regular check-ins meeting with your probation officer

 - Not traveling out of state without the permission of your probation officer;

 - Obeying all laws and having no new crimes, even minor infractions such as jaywalking

 - No illegal drug use or excessive alcohol use

 - Submitting to random drug testing or alcohol testing